dHonerkamp/dhonerkamp.github.io/_pages/about.md

 ---

 I am a PhD student at the ELLIS [Robot Learning Lab](https://rl.uni-freiburg.de/) at the University of Freiburg.
 My research interests are focused on reinforcement learning, embodied AI and robotics.
-In my work, I aim to enable mobile manipulation in unknown and unstructured environments.
-Much more broadly I am interested in topics including, but not limited to, decision making, planning and multi-agent systems.
+In my work, I enable mobile manipulation in unknown and unstructured environments.
+Much more broadly I am interested in all topics surrounding motion generation, autonomy and machine learning in unknown and open worlds.

 In the past I have worked across all aspects of autonomous agents and their environments.
-After studying economics and working in econometric forecasting in Switzerland, I graduated on the Dean's List of the MSc Computational Statistics and Machine Learning at University College London.
-I then developed novel decentralised systems and consensus protocols before I flipped the coin and started to optimise agent's behaviours within an environment during my PhD.
+After studying economics and working in econometric forecasting at the Swiss Central Bank, I graduated from the MSc Computational Statistics and Machine Learning at University College London.
+I then designed novel decentralised environments and consensus protocols before I flipped the coin and started to optimize agents' behaviours within an environment during my PhD.

 [//]: # (Note that the remainder of this site is still WIP.
 Until then please refer to my [google scholar]&#40;https://scholar.google.com/citations?user=Ian_c5AAAAAJ&hl=en&#41; and [university profile page]&#40;https://rl.uni-freiburg.de/people/honerkamp&#41; for recent works.)